housecurve/housecurve.github.io/docs/appnotes/minidsp.md

 ![filter export](/assets/img/minidsp_filter_export.png "export filter settings to file") {: .app-portrait }

 Tap ***Export filters***, select a location for the filter file and then tap save.
-Ideally, choose a location that the miniDSP plug-in software can access (ex: iCloud Drive).
+Choose a location that the miniDSP plug-in software can access (ex: iCloud Drive).
 Alternatively, you can choose a location on the iPhone/iPad and then transfer the file using email, AirDrop, iMessage, etc.

 ## 5. Load Filters